UW-Madison Fined for Cruelty to Cats and More

-Following a complaint filed by PETA, the U.S. Department of Agriculture (USDA) has confirmed PETA’s allegations of rampant abuse of cats in a taxpayer-funded brain experiment at the University of Wisconsin–Madison (UW), where actor James Cromwell was arrested during a protest last month.
-The USDA also cited UW for violating federal animal protection laws by burning a cat named Broc so badly with a heating pad that she required surgery.
+Following a complaint filed by PETA, the U.S. Department of Agriculture (USDA) has confirmed the group’s allegations of the abuse of cats in taxpayer-funded brain experiments at the University of Wisconsin–Madison (UW), where actor James Cromwell was arrested during a protest last month.
+The USDA also cited UW for violating federal animal-protection laws by burning a cat named Broc so badly that she required surgery.

 In a scathing report just obtained by PETA, a federal inspector found “a pattern of recurring infections” and that all the cats whom PETA profiled in its complaint had been “diagnosed with chronic infections” after having steel posts screwed into open wounds on their heads and metal coils implanted into their eyes.

 The USDA noted that some cats, including Slinky, have died because of these infections and that one cat named NJ even had to have her eye removed after the metal coil became the site of frequent serious infections.

 The government report includes never-before-seen photographs of NJ, Broc, and the five other mutilated cats who are still alive in the laboratory.
 We now know the faces of the other victims of this laboratory besides Double Trouble.